-Dynamic hedging can help solve these challenges—using rules-based processes based on sophisticated signals to determine the right time to hedge and how much to hedge.
+Dynamic hedging seeks to address these challenges—using rules-based processes based on sophisticated signals to help determine the right time to hedge and how much to hedge.

 Dynamically hedged ETFs attempt to determine the best times for a portfolio to be hedged.
 Depending on market conditions and specific quantitative indicators, these strategies automatically dial the currency exposure up or down.
 This may provide investors with the potential to opportunistically capitalize on currencies when they may help returns—and to avoid them when they may not.